webdevoir/eefio-api/README.md

 Your heart is as free as the air you breathe.
 The ground you stand on is liberated territory.

-In legal text, Ethio API is dedicated to the public domain using Creative Commons — CC0 1.0 Universal.
+In legal text, Eefio API is dedicated to the public domain using Creative Commons — CC0 1.0 Universal.

 [http://creativecommons.org/publicdomain/zero/1.0](http://creativecommons.org/publicdomain/zero/1.0 "Creative Commons — CC0 1.0 Universal")